DevAkintunde/frupal/src/library/frupal/README.md

 library.
 Like This:
 `<Authorization app={<App />} />`
-This allows 'profile' context amongs others to be available for use by simply importing React context API.
-Maybe i'll attach an issue or page to show this feature at work soon.
+This allows 'profile' context among others to be available for use by simply importing React context API.
+Maybe I'll attach an issue or page to show this feature at work soon.

 ## How to Use